 Week 4 | 0 hours | None |

-The DuPont schedule doesn’t just ensure coverage—it gives employers flexibility to offer fairly distributed overtime, while giving employees adequate rest or the option to pick up extra shifts voluntarily.
+The DuPont schedule doesn’t just ensure coverage.
+It gives employers flexibility to offer fairly distributed overtime, while giving employees adequate rest or the option to pick up extra shifts voluntarily.

 The DuPont schedule offers several compelling advantages for both organizations and their employees, making it a smart choice for 24/7 industries like manufacturing, energy, and emergency services.